syedatehreem488/Office-Management-System/README.md

 dotnet run
 ```

-The app will start at `https://localhost:5001` (or the port shown in your terminal).
-It will redirect you to the login page.
+The app starts at `https://localhost:5001` (or the port shown in your terminal) and redirects to the login page.

 ---

-## Database Schema
+## 🗄 Database Schema

-Run the following SQL to set up the database from scratch.
+Run the SQL below to set up the database from scratch.

+### Tables

 ```sql
 CREATE DATABASE IF NOT EXISTS OfficeManagementSystem;